Disaster planning

 Call 9-1-1 for life threatening emergencies, otherwise stay off the phone.

 Expect aftershocks.
-There is a 20% chance of an equal or larger quake within a few hours.
+There is commonly a 20% chance of an equal or larger quake within a few hours.

 Do not start a fire in the fireplace/woodstove to keep warm.
 Aftershocks could bring down your chimneys and even if you have running water right after the quake, you might not have any soon after.
 (To put out the fire, or just for drinking) Always keep enough full gallons of water to be able to put out the fire in a hurry, very near the fireplace.
 (Ours are hidden in the wood box.)